There are 4 Parts to Medicare:

 Part D = Prescription Drug coverage (offered by private insurance companies approved by Medicare)

 Once enrolled into Medicare A & B you then have to choose one of the two options available:

 Choose the alternative to Original Medicare by enrolling into a Part C Medicare Advantage plan.
 Part C plans include all Part A, Part B and most times Part D prescription drug coverage, all in one plan.
 Some Plans also include extra benefits not covered by Original Medicare such as preventative dental, routine vision, hearing aid allowance and a monthly gym memberships.
-(Extra benefits will vary from plan to plan). *There are 46 Plans available in Berks County for 2019 (7 of which do not include prescription drug coverage) with each having their own plan design.
+(Extra benefits will vary from plan to plan). *There are 46 Plans available in Berks County for 2019 (7 of which do not include prescription drug coverage) (53 available in 2020) with each having their own plan design.

 Part D Prescription Drug coverage:

 When you keep Original Medicare you'll need to enroll in a separate Part D Prescription Drug plan.
 There are 30 Drug plans available in Berks County for 2019 (31 available in 2020).

 **Medicare says enrolling into Part D is optional.
 However, if you do not enroll when first eligible and enroll at a later date you may end up paying a Late Enrollment Penalty (the LEP begins after 63 days of not having creditable drug coverage.
 You'll have to pay this penalty for as long as you're enrolled in a prescription drug plan or a medicare advantage plan that includes drug coverage.

 Understanding the above is crucial in order for you to make an educated decision when it's time to choose.

 *Verify that your prescriptions are on the Plan's formulary and that your doctors are in the Plan's network before enrolling!